Circuit Design

 Recovery Gain — 214× (46dB)

-The spring tank's output is 1–5mV.
-Line level is ~1Vrms.
-The recovery preamp (U2 OPA2134 in inverting configuration) brings the signal up to line level with Ri=470Ω / Rf=100kΩ → gain = 1 + (100k/470) = 214×.
+The spring tank's output is 1–5mV at low-to-moderate playing levels.
+The recovery preamp (U2 OPA2134 in non-inverting configuration) brings the signal up to line level: tank signal enters the (+) input via C3 (series coupling cap); Rbias (100kΩ) shunts the (+) input to GND for DC stability; Ri (470Ω) and Rf (100kΩ) form the feedback divider at the (−) pin → gain = 1 + (100k/470) = 214×.
 This is not unusual — spring tanks are low-output transducers, and this gain is normal for the stage.

 Component Rationale